CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 Members of the Lone Star College, which includes faculty, staff, and students, are expected to act honestly and responsibly in all aspects of campus life.
 Lone Star College holds all members accountable for their actions and words.
 Therefore, all members should commit themselves to behave in a manner that recognizes personal respect, and demonstrates concern for personal dignity, rights, and freedom of every member of the College community, including respect for the College property and the physical and intellectual property of others.

 ### Assignments
-Assignments are due according to the schedule posted in slack.com (and D2L).
+Assignments are due according to the schedule posted in SIMnet and/or slack.com.
 Students are responsible for meeting assignment due dates.

 ### Grade Determination